-Arrangements for the Funeral Progressing Rapidly-Distinguished Arrivals at Indianapolis-Mr. Morton's Tribute. time tomorrow afternoon or evening.
-Mrs. Parker is a sister of Mrs. Harrison, and during their stay in the city the Pakers will be entertained at the Harrison home.
-Those now here are Col. Russell B. Harrison, the general's son; Mrs. Harsion and their son, william Henry Harsison; Mrs. Mary Harrison McKee, the general's daughter; John Scott Harrison, the general's brother; Carter B. Harrison, the second brother; Mrs. Anna Morris, one of the general's sisters, and Mrs. Betty H. Eaton, another sister.
-Indianapolis, March 15.-The same atcosphere of quiet that has characterof the Harrison home since the death (Gen. Berrison prevailed today.
-The nts for the funeral progspidly and there ,were numerous ab of relatives and friends, but for this there was little unusual stir or ad letters of sympathy which arrived and Mrs. Betty H. Eaton, another sister.
-The list of honorary and active pallbearers for the funeral of Gen. Harrison has not been completed as yet, and until an accurate and complete list can be made.
-Secretary Tibbott will not make any announcements in regard to the matter.
-It is known, however, that all of the members of Gen. Harrison's cabinet, who can attend the funeral, will be asked to officiate as honorary pall-bearers, and all who can be here will accept the honor.
-Gen. Benj.
-F. Tracy, of New York, ex-secretary of the navy; ex-Secretary of the Treasury Charles.
-Foster; ex-Postmaster General John Wanamaker, of Philadelphia, and ex-Secretary of the Interior Gen. John W. Noble, of St. Louis, have sent word that they will be here for the funeral, and they, together with ex-Atty.
-Gen. W. H. Miller, of this city, will be the honorary pall-bearers. ring the night and the early hours of he ay and she was consulted and exher wishes in regard to the arnis for the funeral and for the ent of the relatives who here for the occasion.
-She reand a callers, however, except one me of her most intimate friends. a her constantly is her friend from New Fork, Mrs. Caroline B. Stroud.
-Capia C. Foster and S. B. Miller niched last night with the body of the general.
-This afternoon John R. Minner, the sculptor, took a plaster cast of the features and head of the general and the undertakers then took charge and prepared the body for the charge had propared the book offin will be removed down stairs into the front parmeted down stairs into the front parler where it will lie until it is taken to the capital tomorrow at noon to lie in state.
-Se many flowers have been received at the Harrison home that a single room will not hold half of them and these beautiful tributes to the memory of the general continue to come in great quantities and the air throughout the house is beavy with their odor.
-President McKinley, who will arrive Sanday morning, will be the guest of Gw, and Mrs. Durbin.
-Gov. and Mrs. Durbin.
+Arrangements for the Funeral Progressing Rapidly-Distinguished Arrivals at Indianapolis-Mr. Morton's Tribute.
+Indianapolis, March 15.-The same atposphere of quiet that has characterhed the Harrison home since the death d Gen. Harrison prevailed today.
+The arangements for the funeral progpased rapidly and there were numerous privals of relatives and friends, but for a his there was little unusual stir or Mr. Harrison saw all the messages set letters of sympathy which arrived dering the night and the early hours of to ay and she was consulted and exyasdher wishes in regard to the arnumeral and for the curament of the relatives who rate here for the occasion.
+She reand to callers, however, except one e to of her most intimate friends.
+Win her constantly is her friend from New York, Mrs. Caroline B. Stroud.
+Chapia C. Foster and S. B. Miller withed last night with the body of the general.
+This afternoon John R. Mahney, the sculptor, took a plaster cast of the features and head of the general and the undertakers then took charge and prepared the body for the This afternoon the coffin will be removed down stairs into the front parler where it will lie until it is taken to the capitol tomorrow at noon to lie in state.
+So many flowers have been received at the Harrison home, that a ceived at the Harrison home that a single room will not hold half of them and these beautiful tributes to the and these beautiful tributes to the memory of the general continue to come in great quantities and the air throughed the house is heavy with their odor.
+President McKinley, who will arrive Sanday morning, will be the guest of Sanday morning, will be the guest of a Gov. and Mrs. Durbin.